 Distracted driving can be an activity that takes your concentration off the road like texting and eating.
 Activities that take your hands off the wheel and eyes off the road put you at risk of an accident.
 The National Highway Traffic Safety Administration, states that “in 2011 3,331 people died in distraction-affected accidents.”

 Most people consider themselves good drivers, but stress can turn even the most courteous driver into an aggressive one.
 Aggressive driving contributes to 5 million car accidents each year.
-Most people don’t even realize these driving habits are aggressive: rolling stops, speeding through yellow lights, not yielding the right of way, preventing a merge, honking the horn, failing to signal, tailgating or weaving through traffic.
+Most people don’t even realize these driving habits are aggressive: rolling stops, speeding through yellow lights, not yielding the right of way, preventing a merge, honking the horn, failing to signal, tailgating, or weaving through traffic.
 Being mindful of these behaviors will make your daily travels safer.

 Using Your Phone

 While most states have made talking and texting on your cell phone illegal, using hands-free is still allowed.
 However, this can still be distracting.
-When you are distracted while driving you put yourself and others at risk.
+When you are distracted while driving you to put yourself and others at risk.
 It’s safer to put your phone away until you reach your destination.

 Failure to Yield Right of Way